 The Restaurant of the Future

 A vision evolves.
 Consumer demands for convenience and seamless digital experiences are on the rise, further accelerated by the COVID-19 pandemic.
 How can food establishments elevate customer experiences to be successful with the next-generation guest?
 We’re serving up insights into three trends that are shaping consumption patterns among restaurant guests and examine actions restaurants can take to thrive in the future.
+Three trends shaping the restaurant of the future.
 The restaurant industry is grappling with questions that used to be certainties.
 What does a modern-day ordering experience look like?
 What does it mean to operate a restaurant in 2021?
 What counts as a restaurant, anyway?
 In late 2019, the answers to those questions were already in flux.
 Since then, many forces have accelerated change in the restaurant industry, and the shifts are not always obvious.
 Similar to early pandemic trends, there are three main factors at work influencing restaurants: convenience, digital, and safety.
 These catalysts overlap and influence each other greatly, but together they point toward a single, overarching mandate for restaurant brands to fundamentally change their business models.
-So, where does the restaurant industry go from here?
-We turned to 1,000 consumers who dined in a restaurant within the past three months to take a fresh pulse of their attitudes and perspectives.

 Did You Know?